KPZ fluctuations in the planar stochastic heat equation: Introduction and main results

 Starting from the physical assumption that the polymer measure should be a randomized version of the original Brownian bridge, one is led to renormalize by the self-intersections themselves instead of just their expectations.
 This corresponds to renormalizing Gaussian exponentials as

-Our normalization is essentially that, up to the $t$-dependent factor: we use $\operatorname{norm}(n,\omega)=\langle X_n,X_n\rangle /2$ instead of $E_{Q_{BM}}\langle X_n,X_n\rangle /2-\frac{1}{2\pi}t\log t$.
+Our renormalization is essentially that, up to the $t$-dependent factor: we use $\operatorname{norm}(n,\omega)=\langle X_n,X_n\rangle /2$ instead of $E_{Q_{BM}}\langle X_n,X_n\rangle /2-\frac{1}{2\pi}t\log t$.
 This leads to \eqref{approx2}, and, remarkably, to the Skorokhod interpretation of the planar SHE.
 The price is that the resulting solution of \eqref{2dshe} is no longer a semigroup, since the Brownian motions weighted by their renormalized self-intersection local time no longer have the Markov property.

-In summary, one has two choices: keep the expected path measure as Brownian bridge, or keep the semigroup property.
+In summary, one has to choose whether to keep the expected path measure as Brownian bridge, or to keep the semigroup property.
 As in the It\^o-Stratonovich dichotomy, the choice depends on which symmetries are more intrinsic to the scientific problem at hand.
-One advantage of the Skorokhod approach is that it leads to a simple construction of PAM as a re-weighting of the paths in this measure by the exponential of self-intersection local time, see Example \ref{PAM}.
+One advantage of the Skorokhod approach is that it leads to a simple construction of PAM as a re-weighting of the paths in this measure by the exponential of self-intersection local time, recovering the semigroup property, Example \ref{PAM}.
+This will be used in a future article to extend the present results to PAM itself.

+The cutoff \eqref{approx2} is not directly related to standard discrete polymer models.
+Instead, consider a random environment of i.i.d.\; random variables $\zeta_{i,j}$, $i,j\in \mathbb{Z}$ and a random walk $R$ on $\mathbb{Z}^2$.
+The standard energy is where $m_{i,j}$ is the number of visits of the walk to site $i,j$ up to time $N$.
+To obtain a polymer model which is a discrete analogue of the 2d Wick ordered polymer, this energy should be balanced by subtracting $ \sum_{i,j} \log E_Pe^{m_{i,j}\xi_{i,j}}$ so that the expectation over the random environment of the exponential of the energy is unity.
+Such {\bf balanced polymer models} can be expected to converge to our $Z$ in the weak noise (intermediate disorder) limit under appropriate moment conditions, although chaos expansions can only work for small times, and the methods developed in this paper only apply directly in the Gaussian case.
+We leave this for future work.

 The Skorokhod integral also has some pleasant computational properties.
-To solve the planar \Wickordered heat equation, and prove Theorem 2, we use the fact that projections of this equation to a finite-dimensional Gaussian space satisfy a version of \eqref{inteq-intro}, a key property of the Skorokhod integral.
-These projections are in fact deterministic finite-dimensional linear PDEs, that can be solved explicitly via the Feynman-Kac formula.
+To solve the planar Wick-ordered heat equation, and prove Theorem 2, we use the fact that projections of this equation to a finite-dimensional Gaussian space satisfy a version of \eqref{inteq-intro}, a key property of the Skorokhod integral.
+These projections are in fact deterministic finite-dimensional linear PDEs, that can be solved in a pathwise sense explicitly via the Feynman-Kac formula.
 The solutions are given by $p(x,t)Z_n(x,t)$ as in Theorem \ref{t:solution-intro}, and they are real-analytic in the noise coordinates.

 To understand the convergence of the projections, we think of the sequence $m_j$ as a {\it randomized shift}.
 A general theory around this notion was developed by \cite{shamov} in studying Gaussian multiplicative chaos.
 We develop a simple version of this theory, reviewing and establishing existence and convergence theorems along the way.